danieloakman/CSIT314-Group-Project/README.md

 ### Setup
 1. Install node.js version 10 or higher
-2. clone/Download repo if not done already
+2. clone/Download repository if if not done already, or if you don't already have the source code.
 3. Run command `npm install` in project root directory
 4. Run `npm install -g expo-cli` to install expo-cli tool globally